Ceylon, Minnesota: History

 Ceylon was platted in 1899.
-It was named after British Ceylon, which was then a British colony, known today as Sri Lanka.
+It was named after the island of Ceylon, which was then a British colony, and is now the nation of Sri Lanka.
 A post office has been in operation in Ceylon since 1899.
-The name Chanhassen was already in use, so a group of men sitting in Tom Sahr's general store suggested Ceylon for the boxes of Ceylon tea in the store.
+The name "Chanhassen" was already in use, so a group of men sitting in Tom Sahr's general store suggested "Ceylon", for the boxes of Ceylon tea in the store.

 Geography

+Ceylon is in southwestern Martin County, 2 mi north of the Iowa state line.
+It is 10 mi south of Welcome and 16 mi southwest of Fairmont, the Martin county seat.
+Ceylon is served by Minnesota State Highway 263.